aws-solutions-library-samples/guidance-for-similarity-search-based-retrieval-augmented-generation-on-aws/README.md

 ## Deployment Steps

-The cloudformation stack can be easily deployed using AWS Console or using AWS CLI and here are the steps for both.
+The cloudformation stack can be easily deployed using AWS Console and here are the steps for both.

 ### Using AWS Console
 Below are the steps to deploy the Cloudformation temolate using the AWS Console